-- The start and end of each time limit with a whistle or other audible device. - Each time limit with digital clocks, lights, flags, plates and/or any other simple visual device in addition to the audible signal referred to above. - 8.2.4.1 In the event of any discrepancy between the acoustic and the visual time control equipment, the acoustic time control equipment will take precedence. - 8.2.4.2 The following equipment can be used: - Lights - The colours will be red, yellow and green in that order with the red at the top.
-The lights must be synchronized and at no time will two different colours be on at the same time.
-In FITA Indoor Target Championships the lights must be linked to the acoustic equipment so that the first sound of the acoustic equipment is simultaneous with the light turning red and the digital clock reaching zero.
+- The start and end of each time limit with a whistle or other audible device. - Each time limit with digital clocks, lights, flags, plates and/or any other simple visual device in addition to the audible signal referred to above. - 8.2.4.1 In the event of a small discrepancy between the acoustic and the visual time control equipment, the acoustic time control equipment will take precedence. - 8.2.4.2 The following equipment can be used: